Rawdon, West Yorkshire: Areas of interest

 Rawdon Billing is a hill and well known local landmark that can be seen from a considerable distance.
 It is a popular area for walking and provides views of Rawdon from the top.

 Little London

 The village of Little London with its extensive conservation area lies in the westernmost part of Rawdon, about 1.5 km south of the centre of Guiseley.
-It is unique in that the historic area covered by the designation straddles the boundary of the Cities of Leeds and of Bradford.
+It is unique in that the historic area covered by the designation straddles the boundary of the cities of Leeds and Bradford.
 Until the local government reorganisation in 1974 this area was part of a district called Aireborough which was subsequently divided between Leeds and Bradford.

 The portion of the conservation area lying in the City of Leeds was designated in 1975 and was extended in 1988.
 The portion of the conservation area lying in the City of Bradford was designated in 1977.
 The Bradford designation centres on Lane Head House, built for the steward of Esholt Hall Estate c.
 1710–1720, with its associated cottages, and outbuildings and other mainly late 18th century development.